6 Home Organizing Myths Explained

 # 2 Organizing has to be expensive

 One of the most common misconceptions out there is that organizing has to be expensive.
-Here’s the thing, organizing CAN be expensive…but it doesn’t HAVE TO!
+Here’s the thing, organizing CAN be expensive…but it doesn’t HAVE TO be!
 It all depends on how you go about it.
 Will you be undertaking the project on your own or hiring a company?
 Will you be buying new and matching product, or will you be reusing what you already have?

 These little decisions will have a huge impact on your budget.
 The truth is you can organize on your own with no cost whatsoever.
 Take a look around your home and use some creativity to find things you can repurpose or upcycle.
 Have an old iPhone box?
 Flip it over and use it as a drawer organizer.
 Do you buy glass jars of pasta sauce, nut butters or any of the like?
 Save and clean these jars once they are empty and you can use them to decant food in your pantry such as nuts or rice or perhaps even in a craft area.